Updated on September 6, 2022

 How to Get Rid of Milia

-While milia are not a cause for concern, some people prefer to remove them.
+While milia aren’t a cause for concern, some people prefer to remove them.
+Here are a few ways to remove them:

 A dermatologist may be able to treat milia under your eyes with one of the following procedures:

-During deroofing, a dermatologist uses a sterilized needle to remove the milia from under your eyes.
+• Deroofing.
+During deroofing, a dermatologist uses a sterilized needle to remove the milia from under your eyes

-During laser ablation, a small laser focuses on the milia to open the tiny cysts to remove the keratin buildup underneath the skin.
+• Laser ablation.
+During laser ablation, a small laser focuses on the milia to open the tiny cysts to remove the keratin buildup underneath the skin

 Home Remedies

-By gently exfoliating the area with a warm washcloth, you may remove some dead skin cells and help trapped keratin rise to the surface.
+• Exfoliating.
+Gently exfoliating the area with a warm washcloth may remove some dead skin cells and help trapped keratin rise to the surface

-You can also try steaming your skin.
-Spending some time in the bathroom with the door closed and a hot shower running can provide an easy at-home steam treatment for your skin.
+• Steaming.
+Spending some time in the bathroom with the door closed and a hot shower running can provide an easy at-home steam treatment for your skin

-The anti-inflammatory properties in roses and honey can help clear up milia.
+• Rosewater and manuka honey.
+The anti-inflammatory properties in roses and honey can help clear up milia

 Over-the-counter products